samhh/fp-ts-std/docs/modules/ReadonlyStruct.ts.md

 ---
-title: Struct.ts
+title: ReadonlyStruct.ts
-nav_order: 29
+nav_order: 25
 parent: Modules
 ---

-## Struct overview
+## ReadonlyStruct overview

-This module targets objects in the sense of product types.
-For objects in the sense of maps see the `Record` module.
+This module targets readonly objects in the sense of product types.
+For readonly objects in the sense of maps see the `Record` module.

 Added in v0.14.0